Jwarholic/phase-0-tracks/version-control/git-definitions.md

 A merge conflict is when the merge can fail.
 It can fail either from starting the merge or failing during the merge.
-It might fail if changes are in conflict with someone else's committed changes.
+It could fail if changes are in conflict with someone else's committed changes.